hiteshjoshi1/commands/aws_learn/aws_cloudfront-storage_gateway.md

 Select a Cloud Front and click Distribution Settings

-Then you can Invalidate objects.
+You can Invalidate objects. -- In case some wrong data is published.
+Invalidate it.
+Invalidate objects, directories or everything in CDN.

 ### Snowball Data Storage